HeLongHuang/SHGNN/README.md

 ## Citation
-- If you found our work useful in your research, please consider citing our works(s) at:
+- If you found our work useful in your research, please consider citing our works at:
 ```
 TBD
 ```